tableau/tableau-viz-lwc/README.md

 ---

-## Install the component using a Developer Edition Org
+## Install the component using a Developer Edition Org or a Sandbox

-Follow this set of instructions if you want to deploy the component to a more permanent environment than a Scratch org.
+Follow this set of instructions if you want to deploy the component to a more permanent development environment than a Scratch org.
-This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup).
+This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or sandboxes.

-1. Authorize your Developer org and provide it with an alias (**mydevorg** in the following command):
+1. Authorize your org and provide it with an alias (**mydevorg** in the following command):

     ```
-    sfdx force:auth:web:login -d -a mydevorg
+    sfdx force:auth:web:login -s -a mydevorg
     ```

 1. Clone this repository: